myndpm/open-source/libs/tools/stylus2scss/README.md

 - `--dry-run` Do not execute and print the steps
 - `--diagnose` Only list and detect line endings on the existing stylesheets in the directory
 - `--convert` Only convert the stylus contents to the target language
-  * `--quote` Whether to use single or double quotes.
+  - `--quote` Whether to use single or double quotes.
 Default is single
-  * `--indent` Additional indent, useful for Vue
+  - `--indent` Additional indent, useful for Vue
-  * `--autoprefixer` Enable autoprefixed keyframes
+  - `--autoprefixer` Enable autoprefixed keyframes
-  * `--comments` Safe conversion of inline comments
+  - `--comments` Safe conversion of inline comments
+- `--move` Only move the stylus files to SCSS
 - `--migrate` Only run the sass-migration tool on the existing SCSS files

 ## Examples